oaworks/oareport-docs/docs/data.md

 #### `author_email_name`

-_String:_ The corresponding author's name for use in emails
+_String:_ The corresponding author’s name for use in emails

 `email: "Dr.Who"`